 Eventually, it will be easier to qualify for unsecured credit cards with better terms.
 But unsecured cards for people with poor credit almost always charge annual fees.

 There are a couple secured credit cards I like, that don’t charge annual fees.
-One of them is the Secured Mastercard® from Capital One, and the other is the Discover it® Secured Credit Card card.
+One of them is the Capital One Platinum Secured Credit Card, and the other is the Discover it® Secured Credit Card card.
 The Discover it® Secured Credit Card card is especially great, since it gives you cash back on all your purchases: 2% on gas stations and restaurants, and 1% on all other purchases.

 I had a Citi® Secured Mastercard®, and it didn't have any annual fees.
 It's got no rewards, like Discover it® Secured Credit Card, but I didn't have any worries about getting approved.
 Also, the fees were super low, and it seriously bumped my score over 2 years.
 It was something like 100?
 Obviously, it didn't do it alone, but you gotta admit: that's pretty good.

-The best secured credit card to rebuild credit is the Secured Mastercard® from Capital One because of its low deposit requirement and $0 annual fee.
+The best secured credit card to rebuild credit is the Capital One Platinum Secured Credit Card because of its low deposit requirement and $0 annual fee.
 The deposit is $49, $99 or $200, depending on your credit standing, but you’re guaranteed a $200 credit limit.

 Choosing the best secured credit card to rebuild credit is only the first step toward actually rebuilding.
 You must also use that card responsibly month after month so that positive information flows to the credit bureaus.
-Regularly adding positive information to your credit reports gradually covers up the negative past records.
+Regularly adding positive information to your credit reports gradually covers up negative records from the past.